New Dynamical Degrees of Freedom from Invertible Transformations: Adding Degrees of Freedom to Non-Relativistic Free Particle

-Let us now analyse these branches separately.
-We will first focus on the regular branch by introducing the secondary constraint $p_{\phi}=0$.
+We first focus on the regular branch by introducing the secondary constraint \eqref{eq: zero p_phi}.
 This constraint commutes with all the primary constraints \eqref{eq: Ham1: primary constraint phi} to \eqref{eq: Ham1: primary constraint Q} and with the Hamiltonian itself.
-Hence we do not generate tertiary constraints.
-Furthermore this means that $p_{\phi}=0$ is a first class constraint.
+Hence, we do not generate tertiary constraints.
+Furthermore, this means that \eqref{eq: zero p_phi} is a first class constraint.
 Analysing the commutation relations of the primary constraint we find that \eqref{eq: Ham1: primary constraint Q} is also first class, while \eqref{eq: Ham1: primary constraint phi} and \eqref{eq: Ham1: primary constraint lambda} are second class.
 Since the phase space is 8 dimensional we get the following degree of freedom count

 To demonstrate that this branch indeed corresponds to the phase space of the original theory we can directly confirm that $\ddot{q}=0$: